 “Herb Nootbaar and his late wife Elinor were inspired visionaries with the School of Law and the University,” said Deanell Reece Tacha, dean of the Pepperdine School of Law.
 “Their passion for law, religion, and global justice serves as a reminder of their lifelong commitment to serving humankind.
 They have made the law school a better place through their abiding interest and generosity.”

-In addition to their notable gifts to Pepperdine, the Nootbaars gave generously to many other causes throughout California, including the Herbert and Elinor Nootbaar Ronald Reagan Presidential Library Courtyard in Simi Valley, California, and the Herbert V. Nootbaar Baseball Office and Hall of Fame Complex at the University of Southern California.
+The Nootbaars also gave generously to many other causes, including the Herbert and Elinor Nootbaar Ronald Reagan Presidential Library Courtyard in Simi Valley and the Herbert V. Nootbaar Baseball Office and Hall of Fame Complex at the University of Southern California.

 Nootbaar is survived by his son, John; daughter, JoAnne; stepson, Gary Barker; 18 grandchildren; and 28 great-grandchildren.